Aisa

 The origin of the name

 The name Aisa comes from Greek mythology: Aisa (second fall of Aisa) - one of the goddesses of fate.
-She was usually considered to be the goddess of that fate of which man himself is the author.
+She was usually considered to be the goddess of the fate of which man himself is the author.

 Vojtěch Zamarovský: Gods and heroes of ancient myths